 Year Ended December 31,

-2 020 2019 2018
+202 2021 2019

-GAAP net income (loss) (1) \$ (427) \$ (97) \$ 52
+GAAP net income (loss) (1) \$ 5 \$ (427) \$ (97)

-Interest, net 4 8
+Interest, net 4

-Income tax provision (benefit) (3) 4 6
+Income tax provision (benefit) 7 (3) 4

-Depreciation and amortization 28 41 41
+Depreciation and amortization 23 28 41

+Other costs:

+Stock-based compensation (2) 8 10 14

-Other costs (2) 345 135 2
+Other (3) 2 345 135

-EBITDA excluding other costs \$ (57) \$ 87 \$ 109
+EBITDA excluding other costs \$ 45 \$ (47) \$ 101

-EBITDA % excluding other costs (3) (3.5%) 2.9% 3.5%
+EBITDA % excluding other costs (4) 2.8% (2.9%) 3.4%

-(1) We believe that net income (loss) is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
+- We believe that net income (loss) is the financial measure calculated and presented in accordance with GAAP that is most directly comparable to EBITDA excluding other costs.
 EBITDA excluding other costs measures the Company's operating performance without regard to certain expenses.
 EBITDA excluding other costs is not a presentation made in accordance with GAAP and the Company's computation of EBITDA excluding other costs may vary from others in the industry.
-EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP.

-(2) Other costs for 2020 included \$321 million of impairment charges and \$18 million in net separation and transaction-related expenses, which are included in operating loss.
-Other costs for 2020 also included \$6 million in pension expense related to the de-risking of our defined benefit plans which is included in other expense.
-Other costs for 2019 included \$128 million of impairment charges and \$7 million in separation expenses and transaction costs, approximately half of which are related to the CEO departure, which are included in operating loss.
-Other costs for 2018 primarily included separation expenses and transaction costs associated with acquisitions, which are included in operating profit.

-(3) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.
+EBITDA excluding other costs has important limitations as an analytical tool and should not be considered in isolation or as a substitute for analysis of the Company's results as reported under GAAP. - (2) Stock-based compensation excludes net credits of \$4 million and \$1 million for 2020 and 2019, respectively, as such separation amounts were reported in Other. - Other includes certain income and expenses not included in stock-based compensation.
+Other for 2021 primarily included \$7 million of impairment and other charges and \$5 million in separation and transaction-related expenses, which were included in operating profit (loss), partially offset by a benefit of \$10 million related to the decrease in the fair value of contingent consideration liabilities, which was included in other income (expense).
+Other for 2020 included \$321 million of impairment and other charges and \$18 million in net separation and transaction-related expenses, which were included in operating profit (loss).
+Other for 2020 also included \$6 million in pension expense related to the de-risking of our defined benefit plans which was included in other income (expense).
+Other for 2019 included \$128 million of impairment and other charges and \$7 million in net separation and transaction-related expenses, approximately half of which are related to the CEO departure, which were included in operating profit (loss). - (4) EBITDA % excluding other costs is defined as EBITDA excluding other costs divided by Revenue.